intygrate/censorreact-springframework-example/README.md

 # Example integration with censorREACT from SpringFramework

-This simple SpringBoot application will show on how to call censorREACT Text and Image APIs from a Spring based application
+This simple SpringBoot application will show how to use censorREACT Text and Image APIs from a Spring based application

 ## Getting Started